 By using web and app Journeys, The Knot achieved 35% app usage growth on iOS, 45% app usage growth on Android using Journeys.
 Additionally, the overall engagement of these cross-platform users increased 2X.
 OLX increased conversions 10x when they converted their web users into app users vs. just buying users from their DSP directly into their app.

 Why: If you’re thinking about your own buying experiences as a consumer, this should be obvious.
-How many times did you click a post in Facebook that had a beautiful dress displayed, you downloaded an app or went to their website and the dress was nowhere to be found?
+How many times did you click a post on Facebook that had a beautiful dress displayed, you downloaded an app or went to their website and the dress was nowhere to be found?
 It happens to me weekly.
 When I talk about cross-platform experiences, I mean passing content through platforms – if someone was trying to book a ticket on your website, show them that ticket when they open the mobile app.
 In addition, data shows that app users sourced from cross-platform channels like sharing or web banners engage and retain longer.

 How/Results: Some of the biggest issues with cross-platform experiences are the ability to take users from one platform to another and still keep the context.
 This context is incredibly important because losing context sometimes means losing the intent and the user all together.
 Some ways to keep context:

-Why: As you think of the complicated acquisition journeys, it’s incredibly important to understand all facets of the user journey and make sure that when you think of attribution you think of people based attribution that works reliably on every platform – not just cookies or IDFAs that only work on one platform.
+Why: As you think of the complicated acquisition journeys, it’s incredibly important to understand all facets of the user journey and make sure that when you think of attribution you think of attribution that works reliably on every platform – not just cookies or IDFAs that only work on one platform.

-How/Results: At Branch, we achieve this through a persona graph that understands a user across devices, browsers, and web + app so we can give you holistic attribution results.
+How/Results: At Branch, we achieve this through a link graph that understands a user across devices, browsers, and web + app so we can give you holistic attribution results.
 We built this graph through our 6 billion links that link billions of users every day through content from both paid and organic campaigns across all platforms.
 Most legacy attribution providers built companies catering to games that acquired users through app install ads and had simpler user journeys.
 These same companies have struggled to live in a cross-platform world where campaigns are no longer just around app attribution, but a holistic customer journey.
 Top mobile brands that do side-by-side comparisons on matching before acquiring a solution pick Branch not just because of the ease of use and product features, but because of our cross-platform capabilities that extend to both their paid and organic campaigns.

 Companies that use cross-platform attribution to measure their efforts found between 25% (Nextdoor) and 30% (Tokoepdia) of their transactions were previously misattributed.